 Shorter Presentations

 These trainings run 90 minutes each and are designed to be presented online or in-person.
-They’re excellent options for keynotes, staff meetings, or lunch-and-learn trainings.
+They’re excellent options for keynotes, conference presentations, staff meetings, or lunch-and-learn events.
 Offerings include:

 • Reframing Resistance: Maybe Teens Aren’t Resistant, Stubborn, or In Denial